Skip to content

 Rooftop Bars — Sunset Drinks With a View

-Lisbon’s seven hills provide the perfect setting for rooftop bars, and the city has embraced the concept wholeheartedly.
-With over 300 days of sunshine per year and mild evenings from April through October, outdoor drinking with a view is practically a local religion.
-Most rooftop bars open in the late afternoon, making them the ideal way to start your evening with a cocktail and a panoramic sunset.
+Lisbon’s seven hills were made for this.
+With over 300 days of sunshine per year and mild evenings from April through October, rooftop drinking is a local habit, not a tourist attraction.
+Most rooftop bars open in the late afternoon — arrive early enough to watch the sky turn orange over the Tagus.

 Top Rooftop Bars in Lisbon

-Park Bar sits on top of a parking garage in Bairro Alto — the entrance is delightfully underwhelming (take the elevator to the top floor of the car park on Calçada do Combro), but step outside and you are greeted by a tree-lined terrace with sweeping views across the rooftops to the river and the Cristo Rei statue.
-Arrive before 6pm on weekends for a sunset seat.
+Park Bar sits on top of a parking garage in Bairro Alto — the entrance is deliberately underwhelming (take the elevator to the top floor of the car park on Calçada do Combro), but step outside and you get tree-lined terrace views sweeping across the rooftops to the river and the Cristo Rei statue.
+Arrive before 6pm on weekends for a wall seat.
 Cocktails from €10, beer from €5.
-The vibe is relaxed and social, with a mixed crowd of locals and visitors.
+The crowd is mixed, relaxed, and local enough to feel genuine.

-TOPO Martim Moniz offers views over Mouraria and the Castle from its perch above Martim Moniz square, with a younger, more relaxed crowd and affordable drinks.
-The rooftop cinema nights in summer are a unique experience.
-Sky Bar at Tivoli Avenida Liberdade is the upscale choice, with a pool-deck atmosphere, white-canopied loungers, and views along the grand avenue — dress smart and expect cocktails from €14.
-Memmo Alfama terrace, attached to the boutique hotel, offers a more intimate rooftop experience with views directly over Alfama’s rooftops to the river — the small scale makes it feel exclusive without the pretension.
+TOPO Martim Moniz has views over Mouraria and the Castle from above the Martim Moniz square, with affordable drinks and a younger crowd.
+The rooftop cinema nights in summer are worth seeking out.
+Sky Bar at Tivoli Avenida Liberdade is the upscale option: pool-deck atmosphere, white-canopied loungers, views along the grand avenue — dress smart and expect cocktails from €14.
+Memmo Alfama terrace, attached to the boutique hotel, offers a more intimate rooftop experience directly above Alfama’s rooftops to the river.
+Small scale; no pretension.

 Our best rooftop bars in Lisbon guide covers 12 venues with hours, prices, and directions.